selfcustody/krux/docs/getting-started/features/KEF_Specifications.md

 ## 1. Motivation

-In the autumn of 2023, during the lead-up to [krux release 23.09.0](https://github.com/selfcustody/krux/releases/tag/v23.09.0) krux contributors proposed a method of encrypting bip39 mnemonics that could be stored in SPI-flash, on sdcard, and/or exported to QR as specified in [krux documentation](https://selfcustody.github.io/krux/getting-started/features/encrypted-mnemonics/#encrypted-qr-codes-data-and-parsing).
+In the autumn of 2023, during the lead-up to [krux release 23.09.0](https://github.com/selfcustody/krux/releases/tag/v23.09.0), contributors proposed a method of encrypting bip39 mnemonics that could be stored in SPI-flash, on sdcard, and/or exported to QR as specified in [krux documentation](https://selfcustody.github.io/krux/getting-started/features/encrypted-mnemonics/#encrypted-qr-codes-data-and-parsing).
 Regarding the encrypted-mnemonic QR format: the layout proposed was interesting as an extensible, lite-weight, self-describing envelope that has been appreciated by users ever since.

 ...`"Wen passphrases, output descriptors, PSBTs, and notes?"` --plebs